learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 * Freeze the convolutional base
 * Train the model

-The new part of this process which you are unfamiliar with is freezing layers.
+The new part of this process which you have yet to see is freezing layers.
 This means that all of the weights associated with that layer(s) will remain unchanged through the optimization process.
-Freezing the base is important as we wish to preserve the features encoded in this CNN base.
+Freezing the base is important as you wish to preserve the features encoded in this CNN base.
+Without this, the volatile gradients will quickly erase the useful features of the pretrained model.

 ```python